 A magical day at the beach.

-It was a beautiful sunny California day on the sandy Del Mar Beach.
+It was a beautiful sunny California day on sandy Del Mar Beach.
 No one would believe it was the first day of winter with a warm temp of 87 degrees.
 Channel 23 News Producer Nick Slater decided to send their new reporter, Jackie Chow, out to get her first story.
-She'd been begging for a story, so why not?
+She'd been begging for her first story, so why not?
 It would get her out of his hair for at least a couple of hours.
 Take Jeff with you was the last thing she heard running out of his door.

 Eagerly, she and the trusty cameraman Jeff Placer went to Del Mar Beach.
 As the news crew pulled up, Jackie noticed couples walking, holding hands.
 Families were playing with their kids.
 She noticed a bunch of kids all gathered around, playing in the sand.
 She told Jeff, "Let's go see what they are up to."
 He nodded his head and grabbed the camera as they went.

 As Jackie walked up to the kids, she asked if she could speak to them.
 Jeff was panning the beach and ended at the children.
 "I will.
 My name is Joey Turner, Ma'am.
 But people call me Little Joey."
 He grinned from ear to ear, whistling through his missing two front teeth.
 "How can we help you, Ma'am?" he hissed again.